gearglow/ReptiliaWithATwist/The List.md

 McGonagall smiled warmly.
 "It is, rather," she said, a bit misty-eyed.
 "We've been friends forever -- were in Gryffindor together, in fact -- and when Elphinstone died, Rolanda and I, well..."

 Elysia smiled.
 "I know what it's like to fall in love with your best friend.
 It's... special.
-And more than a little bit terrifying sometimes."
+And more than a little bit terrifying at times."

 "Aye, that it is," McGonagall agreed with a wistful sigh.
 "And I'll let you in on a little secret: Rolanda is an animagus too.
 A great horned owl."